Froot1/holbertonschool-hbnb/README.md

   - [Authors](#authors)

 ## Description

-HBnB is a web application that allows users to manage and book places.
-This project is part of the Holberton School curriculum and focuses on implementing a full-stack web application.
+This is a team project is part of the Holberton School Full-Stack Software Engineer program.
+It's the first step towards building our first full web application: simplified version of an AirBnB-like application.
+This first step consists of a custom command-line interface for data management and the base classes for the storage of this data.

 ## High-Level Package Diagram